 Step 1: Soak the rice noodles.
 Pour boiling water over the rice noodles let them soak until they are soft and pliable (about 5-6 minutes) but not overly soft; drain.

 Step 2: Whisk the Eggs.
-Add a pinch of salt.
+Whisk the eggs in a medium bowl with a pinch of salt.
+Set aside by the stove.

-Step 3: Whisk the Pad Thai Sauce.
+Step 3: How to make Pad Thai Sauce.
 Whisk the pad thai sauce ingredients together in a small bowl- keeping in mind, there is a delicate balance between salty, sour and sweet, so if you alter one ingredient, you may need to adjust the others.
-Make sure the sugar dissolves.
+Make sure the sugar completely dissolves.

 Step 4: Prep the Protein & Veggies.
-Chop the shallot and garlic and set aside as well as your protein.
+Chop the shallot and garlic finely and set aside.
+Slice chicken thinly across the grain (or peel and devein shrimp).
 If adding veggies, chop or slice them small, so they cook quickly in the wok.

 Step 5: Prep all your garnishes and have everything ready to go by the stove, keeping in mind the stir fry part will go quickly!